NetLogo/Time-Extension/README.md

     let ts ts-load "time-series-data.csv"

 Each input file and LogoTimeSeries object can contain one or more variables, which are accessed by the column names provided on the first line of the file.
-The first line of the file must therefore start with the the word “time” or “date” (this word is actually unimportant as it is ignored), followed by the names of the variables (columns) in the file.
-Do not use "all" or "ALL" for a column name as this keyword is reserved (see ts-get).
+The first line of the file must therefore start with the date/time column name, followed by the names of the variables (other columns) in the file.
+Do not use "all" or "ALL," or “logotime” or "LOGOTIME” for a column name as thse are reserved keywords (see `ts-get` and `ts-get-range`).

 The first column of the file must be timestamps that can be parsed by this extension (see the [behavior section](#behavior) for acceptable string formats).
 Finally, if the timestamps do not appear in chronological order in the text file, they will be automatically sorted into order when loaded.

-The first line(s) of an input file can include comments delineated by semicolons, just as NetLogo code can.
+Comment lines can appear at the start of input file, but nowhere else in it.
+Comment lines must start with a semicolon.

 The following is an example of hourly river flow and water temperature data that is formatted correctly: